 - Friday November 7 (Wellington)

 Annual general meeting

-The last annual general meeting for ANZCA's New Zealand Fellows was held on Thursday, November 9, 2013.
+The 2013 annual general meeting for ANZCA's New Zealand Fellows was held on Thursday, November 9.
 In his chair report, Dr Nigel Robertson outlined some of the NZNC's key achievements for the year.
-Click here to see his full report.
+His full report is available here.

-The next annual general meeting for New Zealand Fellows will be held in August 2014 in Queenstown in conjunction with AQUA, the Annual Queenstown Update in Anaesthesia (AQUA) being held August 22-23.
+The 2014 annual general meeting for New Zealand Fellows will be held in August in Queenstown in conjunction with the Annual Queenstown Update in Anaesthesia (AQUA) being held August 22-23.
 The AGM will be at noon on Saturday, August 23.

 To contact the New Zealand National Committee, email firstname.lastname@example.org.

-The New Zealand Trainee Committee (NZTC) advises the ANZCA Council, via the ANZCA Trainee Committee, about matters in New Zealand that may concern the College.
+The New Zealand Trainee Committee (NZTC) advises the NZNC and the ANZCA Council, via the ANZCA Trainee Committee, about training matters in New Zealand that may concern the College.
 The committee also considers matters that may be referred to them by the council.
 The committee meets by teleconference or in person about four times a year.

 For information about ANZCA training in New Zealand, see here.

 For further information about the New Zealand Trainee Committee see here.

 2014 NZTC members